Document version: Overview 2019.B, 14 November 2019.

 - in the case of Victoria Police, for the purposes of its community policing functions.

 Certain bodies are defined in s 3 of the PDP Act as ‘law enforcement agencies’.
 They include, for example, a State police force and the Australian Federal Police, the Australian Crime Commission, the Commissioner of Corrections and the Business Licensing Authority.
-Also covered are agencies whose function is to:
+Also included in the definition are agencies whose function it is to:

 - manage property seized under laws relating to confiscation of proceeds of crime;

 - execute or implement an order or decision of a court or tribunal; or

 - protect the public revenue under a law administered by the law enforcement agency.